awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 + Greengrass group role\.
 + Certificate authority and local connection configuration\.
 + Greengrass core connectivity information\.
 + Default Lambda runtime environment\.
-For more information, see [Setting Default Containerization for Lambda Functions in a Group](lambda-group-config.md#lambda-containerization-groupsettings)\.
+For more information, see [Setting default containerization for Lambda functions in a group](lambda-group-config.md#lambda-containerization-groupsettings)\.
 + CloudWatch and local logs configuration\.
-For more information, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.
+For more information, see [Monitoring with AWS IoT Greengrass logs](greengrass-logs-overview.md)\.

 C: Greengrass core
 The AWS IoT thing \(device\) that represents the Greengrass core\.
-For more information, see [Configure the AWS IoT Greengrass Core](gg-core.md)\.
+For more information, see [Configure the AWS IoT Greengrass core](gg-core.md)\.

 D: Lambda function definition
 A list of Lambda functions that run locally on the core, with associated configuration data\.
-For more information, see [Run Lambda Functions on the AWS IoT Greengrass Core](lambda-functions.md)\.
+For more information, see [Run Lambda functions on the AWS IoT Greengrass core](lambda-functions.md)\.

 E: Subscription definition
 A list of subscriptions that enable communication using MQTT messages\.
 A subscription defines:
 + A message source and message target\.
 These can be devices, Lambda functions, connectors, AWS IoT Core, and the local shadow service\.
 + A topic or subject that's used to filter messages\.
-For more information, see [Managed Subscriptions in the MQTT Messaging Workflow](gg-sec.md#gg-msg-workflow)\.
+For more information, see [Managed subscriptions in the MQTT messaging workflow](gg-sec.md#gg-msg-workflow)\.

 F: Connector definition
 A list of connectors that run locally on the core, with associated configuration data\.
-For more information, see [Integrate with Services and Protocols Using Greengrass Connectors](connectors.md)\.
+For more information, see [Integrate with services and protocols using Greengrass connectors](connectors.md)\.

 G: Device definition
 A list of AWS IoT things \(devices\) that are members of the Greengrass group, with associated configuration data\.
 For more information, see [Devices in AWS IoT Greengrass](#devices)\.

 H: Resource definition
 A list of local resources, machine learning resources, and secret resources on the Greengrass core, with associated configuration data\.
-For more information, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md), [Perform Machine Learning Inference](ml-inference.md), and [Deploy Secrets to the AWS IoT Greengrass Core](secrets.md)\.
+For more information, see [Access local resources with Lambda functions and connectors](access-local-resources.md), [Perform machine learning inference](ml-inference.md), and [Deploy secrets to the AWS IoT Greengrass core](secrets.md)\.

 When deployed, the Greengrass group definition, Lambda functions, connectors, resources, and subscription table are copied to the core device\.
-For more information, see [Deploy AWS IoT Greengrass Groups to an AWS IoT Greengrass Core](deployments.md)\.
+For more information, see [Deploy AWS IoT Greengrass groups to an AWS IoT Greengrass core](deployments.md)\.

 ## Devices in AWS IoT Greengrass<a name="devices"></a>

 A Greengrass group can contain two types of AWS IoT device:

 Greengrass core
 A Greengrass core is a device that runs the AWS IoT Greengrass Core software, which allows it to communicate directly with AWS IoT Core and the AWS IoT Greengrass service\.
 A core has its own device certificate used for authenticating with AWS IoT Core\.
 It has a device shadow and an entry in the AWS IoT Core registry\.
 Greengrass cores run a local Lambda runtime, deployment agent, and IP address tracker that sends IP address information to the AWS IoT Greengrass service to allow Greengrass devices to automatically discover their group and core connection information\.
-For more information, see [Configure the AWS IoT Greengrass Core](gg-core.md)\.
+For more information, see [Configure the AWS IoT Greengrass core](gg-core.md)\.
 A Greengrass group must contain exactly one core\.

 Device connected to a Greengrass core  <a name="greengrass-devices"></a>
 Connected devices \(also called *Greengrass devices*\) also have their own device certificate for AWS IoT Core authentication, a device shadow, and an entry in the AWS IoT Core registry\. <a name="gg-device-discovery"></a>Greengrass devices can run [FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-lib-gg-connectivity.html) or use the [AWS IoT Device SDK](#iot-device-sdk) or [ AWS IoT Greengrass Discovery API](gg-discover-api.md) to get discovery information used to connect and authenticate with the core in the same Greengrass group\.
-To learn how to use the AWS IoT console to create and configure a device for AWS IoT Greengrass, see [Module 4: Interacting with Devices in an AWS IoT Greengrass Group](module4.md)\.
+To learn how to use the AWS IoT console to create and configure a device for AWS IoT Greengrass, see [Module 4: Interacting with devices in an AWS IoT Greengrass group](module4.md)\.
 Or, for examples that show you how to use the AWS CLI to create and configure a device for AWS IoT Greengrass, see [create\-device\-definition](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-device-definition.html) in the *AWS CLI Command Reference*\.
 In a Greengrass group, you can create subscriptions that allow devices to communicate over MQTT with Lambda functions, connectors, and other devices in the group, and with AWS IoT Core or the local shadow service\.
 MQTT messages are routed through the core\.
 If the core device loses connectivity to the cloud, devices can continue to communicate over the local network\.
 Devices can vary in size, from smaller microcontroller\-based devices to large appliances\.
 Currently, a Greengrass group can contain up to 200 devices\.
 A device can be a member of up to 10 groups\.
 <a name="sitewise-connector-opcua-support"></a>OPC\-UA is an information exchange standard for industrial communication\.
 To implement support for OPC\-UA on the Greengrass core, you can use the [IoT SiteWise connector](iot-sitewise-connector.md)\.
 The connector sends industrial device data from OPC\-UA servers to asset properties in AWS IoT SiteWise\.